 For those certain that counseling is a field that they’re interested in, a Master of Arts in Counseling provides students with the opportunity to study counseling theories and techniques, psychological testing, counseling ethics, research, diverse cultural perspectives, and psychological development.
 From there, students are able to complete the licensing necessary and start their careers.

-A career in social work, on the other hand, can be much more broad.
-Social workers can pursue jobs in clinical settings, government organizations, social administration, public policy, research and ethics, as well as schools.
+A career in social work, on the other hand, can be much broader.
+Social workers can pursue jobs in clinical settings, government organizations, social administration, public policy, research, and ethics, as well as schools.
 Social workers focus on finding solutions to systemic problems, as well as helping smaller communities that are affected by those problems.

 Social work programs focus on preparing students for a leadership role in the care and advocacy of their clients, which can include singular individuals and entire communities.
 They’re also prepared to perform clinical assessments, client advocacy, education and the management of complex caseloads.2

 For those who hope to enact wide, sweeping, systemic changes to longstanding institutions and appreciate the ability to work on an individual level, social work offers students the opportunities to do so.

 Different still is the role of the psychologist.
 While counselors and psychologists each help people resolve their problems and become more mentally well, the professions differ in their typical work duties and education required.

 Psychologists have extensive training in psychological theory, meaning they are well equipped to assist families and individuals by observing behavior and applying theories that they feel will best help those families.
 Typically, psychologists also have a more extensive research-based background.
 Unlike other mental health professions, psychologists can also use their theory-based background to help businesses improve employee morale, or help advertisers increase their sales to certain demographics.